leowzukw/into-ledger/README.md

 into-ledger helps categorization of CSV transactions and conversion into ledger format for consumption by [ledger-cli.org](http://ledger-cli.org/).
 It makes importing hundreds of transactions into ledger a breeze.
 I typically get close to a hundred transactions per account per month myself, which is why I wrote this tool.

+> This is a fork of [manishrjain/into-ledger](https://github.com/manishrjain/into-ledger)  (which appears to be unmaintained)

 Features
 ------